airr-community/ogrdb/scripts/readme.md

   the same version is used by the inference tool and by this script.

 *Inferred_file - FASTA file containing the inferred novel alleles*
-* Sequences must be IMGT-aligned
+* Sequences may either be IMGT-aligned or not aligned.
+If they are not aligned, the script will determine the nearest reference gene and use it as a template.
+If you are not satisfied with the resulting alignment, just align the sequence in the inferred file as you prefer.
+* If a gene with the same name is present in both the germline file and the inferred file, its presence in the inferred file will be ignored.
+This makes it easier to use the script with inference tools that do not write the inferred sequences to a separate file.
 * The header should simply consist of the allele name as assigned by the tool.

-*Read_file - A tab-separated file containing the annotated reads used to infer the genotype, in either MiAIRR or CHANGEO format.*
+*Read_file - A tab-separated file containing the annotated reads used to infer the genotype, in MiAIRR, CHANGEO or IgDiscover format.*

 * The format will be determined automatically by the tool.
 * AIRR format files must contain at least the following columns: